Skip to main content Skip to footer

 Every engineering manager must be able to evaluate engineering performance metrics carefully, and we hope you’re excited to try out this powerful new feature.
 For all the technical information about this new feature, head to the monday dev Knowledge Base.

-Join our next monday dev community webinar on December 6.
-Hear from monday.com VP R&D Liron Shtraichman and monday dev’s Product lead, Niv Saar, to discuss strategies to reduce delays, boost engineer performance, and the actual cost of reactive responses to workflow inefficiencies.
+Watch monday dev’s community webinar on tackling bottlenecks on-demand.
+You’ll hear from monday.com’s VP R&D Liron Shtraichman and monday dev’s Head of Product, Niv Saar, as they discuss strategies to reduce delays, boost engineer performance, and assess the cost of reactive responses to workflow inefficiencies.

 Get started